There are many advantages to choosing Simple Surrogacy as your surrogacy Agency, and the most important among them is our location in Dallas, Texas.

 Being located in Texas allows us to offer many advantages to our clients, the foremost advantage being cost.
-Although our location is in Dallas, Texas, we have worked with Surrogates, Egg Donors and Intended Parents from nearly every state.
+Although our location is in Dallas, Texas, we have worked with Surrogates, Egg Donors and Intended Parent(s) from nearly every state.
 We will be able to match you with a surrogate in any state where surrogacy is legally favorable.
-We have available surrogates in most states where surrogacy is common, inlcuding but not limited to Texas, Florida, and California.
-Our advantages of location in Dallas, Texas allow us to work easily accross the country to help you achieve your family in any state you choose.
+We have available surrogates in most states where surrogacy is common, including but not limited to Texas, Florida, Oklahoma and California.
+Our advantages of location in Dallas, Texas allow us to work easily across the country to help you achieve your family in any state you choose.

 Lower Agency Fees